South Bay Lakers: The Dan Panaggio era (2006–2009)

 In the 2007–08 season, Panaggio returned as head coach, and the D-Fenders improved to 32–18, strong enough to qualify for the playoffs.
 In the first round, the D-Fenders earned their first playoff victory after defeating the Western Conference Champion Colorado 14ers.
 In the second round the D-Fenders lost to the Idaho Stampede, who went on to win the D-League Championship.
 Stephane Lasme shared the D-League Defensive Player of the Year Award and received an All D-League Honorable Mention.
 Lasme was also selected for the All-Star Game.
 Jelani McCoy was named All D-League Third Team and selected to the All-Star Game.
-McCoy also received a "call-up" to the NBA to play for the Denver Nuggets.
+McCoy also received a call-up to the NBA to play for the Denver Nuggets.
 Panaggio was named the All-Star game head coach.
-Coby Karl, son of NBA Coach George Karl, became the 2nd player in history to play in an NBA game and a D-League game in the same day.
+Coby Karl, son of NBA Coach George Karl, became the second player in history to play in an NBA game and a D-League game in the same day.

 In 2008–09, Panaggio returned for his third and final year as head coach.
 The D-Fenders posted a disappointing 19–31 record.
 One highlight showcased Orien Greene making eight steals in one game against Utah (December 1, 2009).
-Joe Crawford received an All D-League Honorable Mention and was "called up" to the NBA to play for the New York Knicks.
+Joe Crawford received an All D-League Honorable Mention and was called up to the NBA to play for the New York Knicks.
 Rookie guard Sun Yue became the third Lakers player to play for the D-Fenders.

-For the first time the D-Fenders played several of their home games at the Citizens Business Bank Arena in nearby Ontario, California.
-This marked the first time that admission for D-Fenders' home games was charged solely for the D-Fenders as the main attraction.
-Attendance averaged approximately 1,500 paid sales per game.
+The D-Fenders played several of their home games at the Citizens Business Bank Arena in nearby Ontario, California.
+This was the first time that admission for D-Fenders' home games was charged solely for the D-Fenders as the main attraction.
+Paid attendance averaged about 1,500 per game.
 The D-Fenders continued to play occasional home games at Staples Center and eventually signed a long-term contract with Staples Center for the remainder of the third season and beyond.